vojtechruz/vojtechruzicka-blog/src/posts/jamstack-search-algolia/index.md

 /static/jam-6d0ca080a3f6e8043ca2f2f8f7c54a8f-ac624.jpg 540w,
 /static/jam-6d0ca080a3f6e8043ca2f2f8f7c54a8f-ab68c.jpg 900w" alt="" sizes="(max-width: 180px) 100vw, 180px" style="position:absolute;top:0;left:0;transition:opacity 0.5s;transition-delay:0.5s;opacity:1;width:100%;height:100%;object-fit:cover;object-position:center"/></noscript></div></div></a><span class="front-post-excerpt">How and Why I migrated from WordPress to static JAM Stack site built with Gatsby JS.</span></div></div>

-I was very impress with the results of the migration, especially performance-wise.
+I was very impressed with the results of the migration, especially performance-wise.
 I was able to migrate all the functionality, except site-wide search.

 With server generating your pages, search is easy.
 WordPress offers search option out of the box.
 With static sites with no dynamic backend, this gets more tricky.